Is Google Analytics 4 Worth It? The Pros and Cons

 What Are the Pros of Google Analytics 4?

-First, I’ll look at the benefits of using GA4 on your business website.
+First, I’ll look at the specific benefits of using GA4 for your business.

 1. Combined Web and App Tracking